 Giving several vaccines at once does not damage, weaken, or overload the immune system.
 Vaccines boost the immune system.
 Also, the diseases that the vaccines protect against are the most severe in infants and young children.
 Your doctor wants to get those vaccinations in as safely and effectively as possible.
-That's why the timing is so important (and why a staggered or delayed vaccination schedule is a bad idea - more on that in the controversies section of this handout).
+That's why the timing is so important (and why a staggered or delayed vaccination schedule is a bad doctor uses a combo vaccine, at least it will be fewer shots than if they are all administered separately.